manticoresoftware/translator/DEVELOPER_GUIDE.md

 - `Translator::translateFileForLanguage(...)`: translates one file and validates the result (retries once on validation failure).
 - `Translator::translateChunk(...)`: resolves cache, runs OpenRouter, validates chunk, then caches.
 - `Translator::checkAll()` / `checkSingleFile()` power `-c` output and exit status, including chunk-level “untranslated” detection.
+- `normalizeMarkdownLinksWithSource(...)`: restores link destinations (including optional titles) from source after translation.
+- `normalizeMarkdownLinkUrls(...)`: repairs malformed URLs like `https:"//` and trims stray whitespace.

+### YAML-only handling

+Files that contain only YAML front matter (no body content) are treated as values-only:

+- `buildYamlValuePlan(source)` detects YAML-only files, extracts values into a one-value-per-line list, and builds a slot map.
+- Skips URLs, HTML-tag-only values, and keys listed in `yaml_keys_to_skip` (default `code`, `layout`).
+- Quoted scalars are unquoted before translation and re-quoted during merge.
+- Values are chunked using the same `translation_chunk_size` and translated in parallel.
+- `applyYamlValueTranslations(...)` merges translated values back into the original YAML lines, preserving keys, indentation, comments, and blank lines.

 ### OpenRouter client

 - `OpenRouterClient::translate(model, rolePrompt, chunk, file, lang, chunk)` (`src/OpenRouterClient.php`): handles requests, retries, and debug dumps.
+- Timeouts do not retry; the translator moves to the next model immediately.

 ## Chunking Rule (how text is split)